peteroupc/petero-csharp/docs/PeterO.Util.md

 Not documented yet.

 Useful in queries where the index must be manipulated r returned by the query.
 For example:    from o in Util.EachWithIndex(objects) where
     IndexMeetsCriteria(o.Second) select o.First

 <b>Parameters:</b>

  * &lt;T&gt;: Type parameter not documented yet.

-<b>Returns:</b>
+<b>Return Value:</b>

-Not documented yet.
+The return value'/> is not documented yet.

 ### GetSegment